jostrm/azure-rai-hax/instructions/scenarios/scenario-1-rai-dashboard.md

 # Task 1 - Finnish the learning module

-The Sandbox environment, is often "temporary unavailable" as of 2024-09 - hence bring your own Subscription.
+The Sandbox environment, is "temporary unavailable" as of 2024-09 - hence you need to bring your own Subscription.

 https://learn.microsoft.com/en-us/training/modules/train-model-debug-with-responsible-ai-dashboard-azure-machine-learning/?WT.mc_id=aiml-114127-cxa